simphotonics/lockattr/README.md

-In some cases, certain attributes may be crucial for the correct working a class and the programmer might want to pervent inadverted modification.
+In some cases, certain attributes may be crucial for the correct working a class and the programmer might want to pervent any inadvertent modification.

 The package [`lockattrs`][lockattrs] provides a decorator that can be used with the method `__setattr__` to lock certain attributes